sanjay-namdeo/notes/reactjs/react-testing-library.md

 });
 ```

 The only thing to be noticed here is that we are using a different version of our mocked fetch function.
-This is needed because our initial mocked version of the fetch function doesn’t reject the Promise.
+This is needed because our initial mocked version of the fetch function does not reject the Promise.

-So to force our API request to fail, we reject the Promise with an object containing a message property.
+So to force our API requests to fail, we reject the Promise with an object containing a message property.

 The value of this message property is saved in the state of our App component and displayed to the user when our API request fails.
-Hence we’re checking for this message with findByText("API is down").
+Hence, we’re checking for this message with findByText("API is down").

 ### Grouping Tests in a Test Suite
 We wrote three tests to test our App component that contains asynchronous code.
 When we run our tests, there is no indication on the terminal that these three tests are related to each other.